Multi-modal, Multi-task, Multi-criteria Automatic Evaluation with Vision Language Models: MMHE Benchmark

 \subsection{Data analysis}

 Figure~\ref{fig:statistics} presents the score distributions for each criterion across the four tasks.
 The correctness and completeness criteria exhibit diverse score distributions for most tasks, suggesting that even the state-of-the-art VLMs face challenges in these aspects.
 In contrast, the fluency criterion shows a narrow score distribution across most tasks, with a dominant score of five.
 This indicates that the VLMs generate fluent text even when visual understanding is inaccurate.
 Nonetheless, we consider fluency an essential criterion, as overlooking it could lead to high scores being assigned to correct but non-fluent text.
+A qualitative example illustrating this is provided in Section~\ref{sec:analysis}.
 The clarity and conciseness criteria have score distributions that are intermediate between the diverse and narrow distributions.
 While the score of five is more prevalent than in the diverse distributions, other scores still occur with noticeable frequency.